 The criteria for student participation in GPP Workplace:

-All GPP students will have the opportunity to participate in Leadership Adventure Weekends (LAW).
-The weekends focus on college and career preparation, leadership skills development, team-building and the empowerment of the individual students, as well as providing an opportunity for these at-risk students to just be kids and have fun.
+All GPP students will have the opportunity to participate in Regional Employability And Life Skills Days REAL Skills Days focus on college and career preparation, leadership skills development, team-building and the empowerment of the individual students, as well as providing an opportunity for students to meet other GPP students from their area.

 Leadership Day is an opportunity to excite and engage Great Promise Partnership youth in leadership and civics.
 After a morning focused on leadership, youth will spend time at the state capitol visiting with legislators and learning about the legislative process.
 Along with being able to meet and interact with local and state leaders, this event provides an excellent opportunity for youth to participate in the government processes that impact Georgia and their local communities.